Executive Headteacher (Maiden Erlegh Trust) - Mandy Wilton

 During her career she has previously led two other special schools as Headteacher.
 She opened LVS Oxford in September 2014 which received a ‘Good’ Ofsted grading in May 2015 and became Headteacher of Priory Lodge School, Roehampton, London for three years in December 2016, also achieving a ‘Good’ Ofsted outcome in May 2019.
 Before moving into special schools as a senior leader she spent fifteen years in mainstream comprehensives in Cardiff, moving through middle and senior leadership and securing additional provision for students with special needs such as SEMH and autism.

 deputy Headteacher - George Chatzakis

 After gaining QTS in 2006, George started teaching in both Secondary and Primary settings in London before joining Hamilton School (then Phoenix College) in 2008.
 Since then he has taught Physical Education, Science, Maths, ICT, Business Studies and Geography, and worked as a form tutor and then Assistant Headteacher.

 As he embarks on his role as Deputy Headteacher he will try to help create a purposeful, caring, learning environment for our students by the application of high professional standards of pastoral care and support for their emotional and behavioural needs, and learning difficulties.

-Assistant Headteacher - Claudine Muller
+Assistant Headteacher and senco - Claudine Muller